 Seton collaborates with employers, commercial insurance companies, community physicians, nonprofit agencies and government entities to create clinically integrated systems of care with providers throughout its 10,000-square-mile service area.
 It employs almost 12,800 people and has donated $2.5 billion in care and $2 billion in community benefit with help from generous donors and volunteers.

 The Dell Medical School at The University of Texas at Austin is committed to improving safety-net health care delivery in Central Texas through the development of an integrated delivery system (IDS).
 In July of 2014, the Central Health Board of Managers approved an affiliation agreement with The University of Texas.
-As part of the agreement, the Community Care Collaborative will transfer $35 million each year to UT to support safety-net healthcare delivery transformation through the Dell Medical School.
+As part of the agreement, Central Health will transfer $35 million each year to UT to support safety-net healthcare delivery transformation through the Dell Medical School.

 CommUnityCare is Central Health’s affiliated Federally Qualified Health Center (FQHC) system that offers primary care, dental care, behavioral health care, and limited specialty services to low-income, uninsured, and some insured Travis County residents.
 CommUnityCare is the largest provider of safety-net primary care services in Travis County, and the 20 local CUC clinics provide approximately 320,000 medical and dental appointments for more than 92,000 patients each year.